How To Feed A Loon

 We use square baking pans, but any dish, or bowl, will work.

 Start with flour in pan #1.
-Create an egg wash with 3 eggs and 1 tbsp of milk in pan #2.
+Create an egg wash with 3 eggs and 1 tablespoon of milk in pan #2.
 Finally, for pan #3, we include a combination of finely ground Italian breadcrumbs and Panko breadcrumbs, grated Parmesan cheese, seasoned with salt, pepper, and garlic powder.

 EXPERT TIP: After sprinkling salt and pepper all over the chicken cutlets, dredge them, one at a time, in the flour, and shake off the excess.
 Next, place in the egg wash.
 You may need to press down on the cutlet in order for the egg wash to fully coat the chicken.
 Now, dredge in the breadcrumbs, again, using your fingers to help them to adhere to the cutlet.
 Be sure to wash your hands after handling the raw chicken!